 Click the Add Xilinx Virtual Cable button.
 This brings up the Add Virtual Cable dialog box as shown in the following figure.

 Provide the XVC Hostname and Port number to connect to.

 Refer to Xilinx Virtual Cable Running on Zynq-7000 Using the PetaLinux Tools (XAPP1251) for an example of this.

-This application note shows how to get a Xilinx Virtual Cable (XVC) server running on a Zynq®-7000 device with a Linux operating system generated with the PetaLinux Tools.
+This application note shows how to get a Xilinx Virtual Cable (XVC) server running on an AMD Zynq™ 7000 device with a Linux operating system generated with the PetaLinux Tools.
 A reference design is provided for the Avnet MicroZed board.
-The target device in this application note is on an AC701 board and will be programmed and debugged by the MicroZed board running XVC on Linux.
+The target device in this application note is on an AC701 board, programmed and debugged by the MicroZed board running XVC on Linux.